-Assessment Task 2: AfL - Infused Unit of Work
+Assessment Task 2: AfL - infused unit of work

-SPECIFIC CRITERIA (-) -- > (+ ⊦) Understanding of the question or issue and the key concepts involved understanding of the task and its relationship to relevant areas of theory, research and practice clarity and accuracy in use of key terms and concepts in assessment Depth of analysis and/or critique in response to the task depth of understanding of measurement principles, concepts and issues. depth of interpretation of the results of test analysis and specific strengths and weaknesses of the test are discussed clarity and depth of discussion of the implications for practice.
-Consider the content of the implications for practice.
-Consider the content of the implications for practice.
-Consider the content of the implications for practice.
-Consider the content of the implications for practice.
-Consider the content of the implications for practice.
-Consider the content of the implications for practice.
-Consider the content of the implications for practice.
-Consider the content of the implications for practice.
-Consider the content of the implications for practice.
-Consider the content of the implications for practice.
-Consider the content of the implications for practice.
-Consider the content of the implications for practice.
-Consider the content of the implications for practice.
-Consider the content of the implications for practice.
-Consider the content of the conten Familiarity with and relevance of professional and/or research literature used to support response range of research and professional literature on assessment theory and practice to support response Structure and organization of response appropriateness of overall structure of response clarity and coherence of organisation Presentation of response according to appropriate academic and linguistic conventions clarity, consistency and appropriateness of conventions for quoting, paraphrasing, attributing sources of information, and listing references clarity and consistency in presenting tables and diagrams clarity and appropriateness of sentence structure, vocabulary use, spelling, punctuation and word length for a personal reflection GENERAL COMMENTS
+SPECIFIC CRITERIA (- ·) -- -≻ (- +) Understanding of the question or issue and the key concepts involved understanding of the task and its relationship to relevant areas of theory, research and practice clarity and accuracy in use of key terms and concepts in assessment Depth of analysis and/or critique in response to the task depth of understanding of measurement principles, concepts and issues. depth of interpretation of the results of test analysis and specific strengths and weaknesses of the test are discussed depth of discussion of the implications for prostice. clarity and depth of discussion of the implications for practice.
+Examiliarity with and relevance of professional and/or research literature.
+Familiarity with and relevance of professional and/or research literature used to support response range of research and professional literature on assessment theory and practice to support response Structure and organization of response appropriateness of overall structure of response clarity and coherence of organisation Presentation of response according to appropriate academic and linguistic conventions clarity, consistency and appropriateness of conventions for quoting, paraphrasing, attributing sources of information, and listing references clarity and consistency in presenting tables and diagrams clarity and appropriateness of sentence structure, vocabulary use, spelling, punctuation and word length for a personal reflection GENERAL COMMENTS

-Lecturer Date
+Lecturer: Date: